softwareguru/airflowsummit-website/content/events/bay.md

 The San Francisco Bay Airflow meetup joins the Airflow Summit to present in person talks and networking.

+This event is hosted and sponsored by [Airbnb Engineering & Data Science](https://airbnb.io).

 **A covid vaccine card (physical or digital) and an ID are needed to join the event.**

 #### Talks